Trademarks and Patent Registration

 - It is advisable to search for similar marks in the Patent Office advisory service prior to application

 - The trademark cannot be altered or added on to once the application is sent

 - The fees are non-refundable

 An examiner will check the application and send a report notifying whether the mark is acceptable or not.
-The process takes about two months.
+Furthermore, the process takes about two months.
 If the mark is acceptable at this stage it will be advertisable in the weekly Trade Marks Journal following which the general public has 3 months to object to the application.

 Usually the process will take around 6 months, supposing that nobody objects or opposes your trademark.
 However, if there are some objections along the way that you can challenge the process may take longer.